Lawn Installation, Repair & Replacement

 Our Composting Process

 Dream Greener employs a variety of tactics to incorporate compost.
 Compost can be spread or top-dress a layer on the surface of the lawn.
 The compost is raked and smoothed out.
 We also cultivate, incorporate and change soil with the installation of compost.
-Dream Greener also applies compost immediately after seeding and aerating.
-This provides a fantastic start for grass seedlings.
+Dream Greener also recommends compost immediately after seeding and aerating.
+This provides a fantastic topdressing for new grass seedlings.

 [READ MORE: 5 Grass Growing Mistakes & How to Avoid Them]